diehlpk/diehlpk.github.io/cv/index.md

 * Computer Science

-1. Moving into the future - ensuring deep compatibility between OpenMP and AMTs
 1. Implementation of Peridynamics utilizing HPX -- the C++ standard library for parallelism and concurrency, (submitted) [Preprint](https://arxiv.org/abs/1806.06917)

 ###### Journal articles